A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Thomas Schmidt, Jean Huxmann, Steve Huxmann, and Nancy Daly.

 Narrator 3: Right now today I’m not sure.
 When I was still there, I was there through the transition and then a number of years in the new building.
 When I left the new building, the year I left there were three classrooms all of which were full morning and afternoon.
 I don’t think it’s quite to that level at this point.
 But at that point I know they had morning and afternoon classes.
 And parent-child toddler time.
 And we also, landlords renting out the extra space in the building that was needed for, for children.

-Interviewer: Well, does anyone else have anything they want to add to that?
+Interviewer: Well, does anyone have anything else they want to add to that?
 This is incredible.

 Narrator 3: Well, Jean was talking before about one of her memories when we were still in the Lapham building.
 Those very first years.
 I, well we would have been in those first three years because I remember, one of the children whose father helped to do this who was in that very first class.
-And we used to run Santa’s workshops for parents, in the fall.
+And we used to run Santa’s Workshops for Parents, in the fall.
 And just you know carrying on that idea of recycling and making things for kids out of nothing and we didn’t need to spend tremendous amounts of money.
 And so we would, you know, parents were building doll houses and making all kinds of things.
-And I was talking before about what little money we had to start with and we did get the grant which Tom and Phil and Steve built the play structure for us, from that grant, and I remember somewhere we got a grant for – I think it was maybe 1800 dollars.
+And I was talking before about what little money we had to start with and we did get the grant which Tom and Steve and Phil built the play structure for us, from that grant, and I remember somewhere we got a grant for – I think it was maybe $1800 dollars.
 I mean it was really a small amount of money to furnish a classroom.
 Which is part of the reason we thought, well.
 If we don’t spend any money on furniture we’re a step ahead right there.
 So we really were trying to get as much as we possibly could, spending almost next to nothing.
 And as little as we possibly could.
 So.

-But it’s also been, I think it’s really been a neighborhood kind of landmark, I think, for a lot of families.
+But it’s also been, I mean it’s really been a neighborhood kind of landmark, I think, for a lot of families.
 And a lot of families that I know still to this day made many of their long lasting friendships here when their children were, were pre-schoolers.
 And um, many of those families I still see today.
 So.

 Interviewer: That’s fantastic.
 Thank you so much for adding to this story.
 That’s an incredible community touchstone, it sounds like, so.
 Thank you very much.